glebtsereteli/GMRoomLoader/docs/pages/home/gettingStarted/gettingStarted.md

 It's best to do this at the very start of your game in some "initialization" or "master" manager object.
 For this simple example, feel free to do it in the Create event of the object you'd like to handle your room loading, or at any point *before* loading the room.

 ### 2. Load
-[Load](/pages/api/roomloader/loading/#load) the room centered on the mouse position and store the returned instance of :Payload: in a variable to clean up later.
+[Load](/pages/api/roomloader/loading/#load) the room on the mouse position and store the returned instance of :Payload: in a variable to clean up later.
 ```js
 payload = RoomLoader.Load(room, mouse_x, mouse_y, 0.5, 0.5);
 ```